New Hampshire Pool Covers, Safety Nets and Fences

 Created by Katchakid in 1972, our innovative pool safety net cover has 40-year proven 100% safety record.
 Our pool safety net system meets stringent ASTM safety statutes, affording you one of the most secure pool barrier systems available today with the peace of mind you need.
 Endorsed by The American Lifeguard Association.

 The Katchakid pool fence adds a vertical barrier, and has been specially designed to help prevent children from entering the pool area unsupervised.
-Fitted to any pool shape, our pool fence with its self-latching, key lockable gate helps to keep your swimming pool secure, and gives you quick and easy access.
+Fitted to any pool shape, our pool fence with its self-latching, key lockable gate helps to keep your swimming pool secure, and gives you quick, easy access.

 Pool Leaf Covers